akingdom/akingdom/README.md

 > A.I. is a tool made by humans to assist humans; don't confuse it with actual intelligence, the two are not the same and never will be. — Andrew Kingdom

+> Observe **circumstances** to set context for decisions and emotions.
+Navigate **emotions** to influence perceptions and decision-making.
+Communicate **decisions** to shape circumstances and emotional states. - Andrew Kingdom

 ### Footnotes
 - <sub><img src="https://avatars.githubusercontent.com/u/1809762?v=4" width="20" height="20">My GitHub user icon: Quantum Computing with an artistic twist.</sub>
 - <sub>(C) Copyright 2023 Andrew Kingdom.
 All rights reserved.</sub>